 Kansas defines domestic violence to involve the use or attempted use of physical force, or the threatened use of a deadly weapon, committed against a person with whom the offender is involved or has been involved in a dating relationship or is a family or household member.3

 Domestic Violence Restraining Orders

-Kansas law now also prohibits abusers from knowingly possessing firearms while subject to certain domestic violence restraining orders.3 An abuser is prohibited from possessing guns if he or she is subject to a court order that:
+Kansas law now also prohibits people from knowingly possessing firearms while subject to certain domestic violence restraining orders.4 An person is prohibited from possessing guns if he or she is subject to a court order that:

 A) Was issued after a hearing, of which the person received actual notice, and at which the person had an opportunity to participate;